They’re both major Florida cities, but Orlando and Jacksonville are far from similar.

 Jacksonville has four main beaches and is bisected by the St. John’s River, so water lovers will take to this city like…well, a duck to water.
 Surfing, fishing, or just walking along the Riverwalk will give you plenty of opportunities for enjoying the sea breeze.

-If you prefer competitive sports, Jax has that, too.
-The Jaguars recently updated their stadium and seem poised to make the playoffs in 2018.
-If you plan on moving here, you’ll have to practice your “Duval!” chant.
+If you’re an NFL fan, Jax has that, too.
+The Jaguars are on the rise, so if you plan on moving here, you’ll have to practice your “Duval!” chant.

 Orlando: The City Beautiful